dilangaem/SpinAI/README.md

 python train.py --file_name train_data.csv --test_size 0.1
 ```

-## Predicting New Metals or Non-metals
+## Predicting Magnetic or Nonmagnetic Materials
 Mention all the chemical formulas in a .csv data file with the above format.
 In order to keep the file strucutre, you can state 1 or 0 in the Target column.
 For clarity, a sample file named predict_data.csv is in DATA folder.
 We also provided a trained model in the TRAINED forlder for ternary cubic materials. <br /> <br />

 As an example, to predict metals/non-metals, run the following command. <br />